Disjunctions with stopping condition: Introduction

 In 1979, Alistair Lachlan visited Warsaw.
 There, together with Henryk Kotlarski and Stanisław Krajewski, he worked on nonstandard satisfaction classes in models of arithmetic, and, in particular, he proved that a model that admits a full satisfaction class must be recursively saturated \cite{lachlan}.
 The result is an easy observation if one assumes in addition that the satisfaction class is inductive, but it was quite surprising that the result holds without that assumption, and the proof was highly original.
 Since then, the proof has been simplified somewhat, but still its standard presentation, such as the one in \cite{kaye}, involves some seemingly necessary technicalities.
 In this paper, we give a proof of Lachlan's theorem that is essentially the standard one, but before giving the proof, we isolate the part of the argument, that can be dubbed Lachlan's trick, and present it as a specific tool that is later used to prove other results.
 That tool---disjunctions with stopping condition---is presented in Section 3, after an example that motivates the definition, followed by Section 4, in which we give a proof of Lachlan's theorem.

-The original proof of Lachlan had a reputation of difficult to follow and difficult to grasp intuitively.
+The original proof of Lachlan had a reputation for lacking any initial motivation and for being very difficult to grasp on the intuitive level.
 One of our prime aims in this paper is to present Lachlan's argument not as an isolated and \textit{ad hoc} trick, but as a clearly motivated and reusable technique.

 Lachlan's proof and some of its consequences were analyzed by Stuart Smith in this Ph.
 D.~thesis \cite{smith_phd}.
 In particular, Smith showed that if $S$ is a full satisfaction class on a model $M$ of $\PA$, then there is an undefinable class $X$ of $M$ that is definable in $(M,S)$ \cite{smith}.
 That result shows that rather classless, recursively saturated models of $\PA$ do not admit full satisfaction classes.
 In Section 5, we use disjunctions with stopping condition to prove a strengthening of Smith's theorem.
 We show that one can always find an $X$ as above that is an inductive partial satisfaction class.
 This result has been already published in \cite{lelykwcislomodels}, but the techniques discussed in this paper allowed us to obtain a significantly simpler and cleaner proof which allows us to avoid many technicalities and makes clear the analogy to the original proof of Lachlan's theorem.